Nottingham Industrial Museum: Engines

 The Steam Gallery contains a Basford Beam Engine, one of a pair of engines built in 1858 by R. W. Hawthorn in Newcastle upon Tyne.
 It was installed at Basford Pumping Station to lift water 110 ft from the sandstone below to supply fresh water to the City of Nottingham.
 The engine was replaced in 1965 and was removed to the purpose-built Steam Gallery where it was first fired in 1975.
 Also in this building today are a variety of pumps and engines, many of which were removed from local companies; for example E. Reader & Sons of Phoenix Engine Works, Cremorne Street, Nottingham (Makers of high-speed stationary steam engines).

-At the bottom end of the gallery stand two ploughing engines.
+At one end of the gallery stand two ploughing engines.
 These have consecutive registration numbers and were the last two production engines to come out of Fowlers Leeds Foundry.
 Owned by Nottingham City Council, they were used for ploughing the treated sewage into the land at a large dairy farm at Stoke Bardolph.
 One of these engines is operational and is used at the steam up events.
 Next to the ploughing engines is a J. T. Marshall Portable steam engine, built at the Nottingham Engineering Works, Sandiacre, in 1886.
 It has been restored to full working order and can be seen operating at the steam up events.